What Are URL Parameters (Query Strings)?

 Affiliate IDs (Often used by bloggers/influences.
 The owner of the website with this type of link generates revenue per click.)

-URL Parameters & Duplicate Content
+URL Parameters & Duplicate Content: Does Google Index URL Parameters?

 One of the biggest concerns with URL parameters is that, if they are not handled properly, multiple versions of a single piece of content can get crawled and indexed.
 There are a few things webmasters can do to avoid non-unique content URLs from getting indexed.
 These options should only be used for parameter-containing URLs that don't contain unique content and that you don't want in the index.